Women in Lebanon: Religious and legal status

 In Lebanon, personal matters, such as marriage and inheritance, are subject to 15 different personal status laws.
 These personal status laws form the backbone of Lebanon's legal recognition system, which secures the division of power within the Lebanese state among its eighteen formally recognized religious sects.
 This sectarian system was established under the French mandate in 1936, and included Shi'a, Sunni, Maronite Christians, and Druze parties, all of which nowadays "compete to preserve narrow sectarian interests, not those of a unified Lebanon".

 Due to the large number of officially recognized religions in Lebanon, Lebanese family matters are governed by at least 15 personal status laws.
 Hence, Lebanese women have legal protection that varies depending on their religion.
 In Muslim families, marriageable age can be as soon as the child reaches puberty and polygamy is allowed.
 Muslim women can legally marry Christian or Jewish men.
 For example, a Lebanese Catholic man may marry a Muslim woman on the condition of getting their children baptized.
 Otherwise, the couple may opt for civil marriage performed abroad, which can be registered at any Lebanese Embassy, thus giving it official recognition.
 This, in fact, is a particularly popular option, with Cyprus usually acting as the destination of choice.

+Religious conversion is historically common in a marriage context, both for religious and secular reasons.
+For instance, one can convert to leverage inheritance laws for themselves.
+Due to the commonness and allowance of conversion in Lebanon, it is permissible to convert for legal reasons, and revert for religious reasons after the case ends.

 Even though the Lebanese constitution includes "equality in rights and obligations between all citizens without distinction or preference", many laws still contain provisions that discriminate against women.
 This is due to Lebanese personal status laws, which register women either as wives of their husbands or as daughters of their fathers.
 Consequently, a woman's personal status is determined by the legal sectarian affiliation of her father or husband.
 Furthermore, as Lebanese women cannot be considered heads of families, they cannot pass on their Lebanese nationality to their non-Lebanese husband or their children.